pts/pts-grub1-port/README.md

 * [sstrip-ml](tools/sstrip-ml-v1.c): a custom ELF-32 program file stripping
   tool.
 This is used instead of `objcopy -O binary`, because it's much smaller.

-Optimizing for size is mostly enabling `gcc -Os` (all other relevant, size-effecting code generation flags have been already enabled).
-Currently it produces buggy code which doesn't boot.